St. Paul: Transition All St Anthony Park

 Programs & Activities

 Transition Town ASAP programs engage homeowners and renters, businesses and residents, students and seniors, faith groups and school groups.
-Eight action groups operate independently, with varying degrees of activity, depending upon the interests of members.
-These groups are always open to new participants.
+We work in a variety of areas, including these:.

-- Transition Your Money: The Transition Your Money group (TYM) works to organize individual/family investment in the vitality, sustainability, and diversity of the community.
+- Transition Your Money Group: Meeting monthly, this group explores individual/family investment in the vitality, sustainability, and diversity of the community.
 We invest in this immediate geographic area and in a low-carbon future everywhere.
 We implement patient capital.
 We partner with compatible community institutions.
 We’re exploring self-directed IRAs and creating a real estate investment co-op similar to the Northeast Investment Co-op in Minneapolis.
 One area of interest is sustainable agriculture.

 - Emergency Preparedness: Transition ASAP hosted a community panel on emergency preparedness in 2017, with local experts offering readiness tips and training opportunities.

-- The Home energy curtailment group helps families learn how to live comfortably using less energy.
+- Home Energy Curtailment: We help families learn how to live comfortably using less energy.

-- The St. Anthony Park Community Solar action group has met regularly since 2013.
-We’ve talked with the city of St. Paul about community solar on city-owned buildings, with a goal that this could be replicated elsewhere, and we continue to talk with other building owners.
+- Community Solar: We’ve talked with the city of St. Paul about community-owned solar arrays on city-owned buildings, with a goal that this could be replicated elsewhere, and we continue to talk with other building owners.
 We hope to work with an existing solar developer with expertise on regulations and finance.

-- The Housing options group understands the benefits of greater housing density in terms of energy savings, housing options, affordability, transit efficiency and business viability.
-This group has been active in hosting community conversations about accessory dwelling units and plans were drawn up to demonstrate how ADUs might be included into typical housing stock in the community.
+- Housing Options: We understand the benefits of greater housing density in terms of energy savings, housing options, affordability, transit efficiency and business viability.
+We’ve hosted community conversations about accessory dwelling units and plans were drawn up to demonstrate how ADUs might be included into typical housing stock in the community.

-- The Transportation group encourages the use of transit alternatives with its Drop a Car program.
+- Transportation: We encourage the use of transit alternatives with our Drop a Car program.
 However many cars your family has, let’s see if you can drop one.
 “Meet the Bus” and “Meet the Bike” activities help people become familiar with public transit and biking routes.

 In 2014, Transition Town ASAP won a grant for its work from the SAP Community Foundation.
 The funds are helping the group host a series of community-wide meetings, do more outreach, involve student interns, and host two Transition Festivals.